antmicro/kenning/docs/source/kenning-api.md

 Later, since every model has its specific input preprocessing and output postprocessing routines, the data is passed to the [](modelwrapper-api) methods in order to to apply modifications.
 During inference testing, the data is sent to and from the target using [](runtimeprotocol-api).

-Lastly, since [](runtime-api) runtimes also have their specific representations of data, proper I/O processing is applied.
+Lastly, since [](runtime-api)s also have their specific representations of data, proper I/O processing is applied.

 ### Reporting data flow